Maciej Rosołek

-Maciej Rosołek (born 2 September 2001) is a Polish professional footballer who plays for Ekstraklasa club Legia Warsaw.
+Maciej Rosołek (born 2 September 2001) is a Polish professional footballer who plays as a forward for Ekstraklasa club Piast Gliwice.

+Career

 He started his career in the juniors of Pogoń Siedlce.
 Then he moved to Legia Warsaw.
 In 2021–22, he was on loan at Arka Gdynia, which ended on 3 January 2022.
 In his first match after returning to Legia, on 4 February, he scored the opening goal in a 3–1 victory at Zagłębie Lubin.

+On 25 July 2024, Rosołek moved to another Ekstraklasa club Piast Gliwice on a one-year deal, with an option for another year, reuniting with his former Legia manager Aleksandar Vuković.

+On 16 June 2025, Rosołek joined fellow top-flight club GKS Katowice on a free transfer, signing a two-year contract with an option for a further year.